bridgetregan/bridgetregan/README.md

 Hi, I'm Bridget.

-I'm an aspiring Business & Program Analyst with a background in finance, bookkeeping, healthcare, operations, and process improvement.
+I'm a Business Analysis Professional transitioning into Program Analysis with a background in finance, bookkeeping, healthcare, operations, and process improvement.
 I enjoy analyzing how organizations work, identifying opportunities for improvement, and using data to support better decisions.

 I believe organizations work best when systems are thoughtfully designed to help people succeed.

-This GitHub documents my journey toward becoming an exceptional business and program analyst through real-world projects, research, and continuous learning.
+This GitHub showcases my work in data analytics, organizational analysis, and process improvement as I continue developing the skills of a business and program analyst.

 ## Current Focus